 The joust with lunge is similar to the side load reverse lunge, except you’ll be taking a step forward instead of backward.

 Start by holding the mace in a side-loaded position on the right side.
 Make sure the palm of the hand closest to the macehead is facing up, while the palm of the other hand is facing down.
-Then, follow these cues:
+Then, follow the below five steps.

 - Take a big step forward with your left foot as you inhale